 Flowers died on October 11, 1988, five weeks after collapsing during a performance at Harrah’s resort in Lake Tahoe.
 The family attributed his death to cancer, and asked that no other details about his AIDS-related death be released to the public.

-Be sure to watch the last video, Wayland and Madam UNCENSORED from a 1977 uncensored nightclub act.
+Be sure to watch the last video, Wayland and Madam UNCENSORED from 1977.